-The web interface of the EXPLORERTM 500
+The web interface in the EXPLORER® 500

 The web interface is a built-in web server for setting up and controlling the EXPLORER 500, using a connected computer with a browser.
 No installation of software is required, unless the computer is connected via USB.
-For information on how to use the web interface, see Using the web interface on page 75.
+For information on how to use the web interface, see Using the web interface on page 74.